 Bet you didn’t know that you can take a train to the North Pole from Austin!
-It’s true — from November 26 until December 17, the Austin Steam Train Association will transform its vintage train into “The North Pole Flyer.”
+It’s true — every holiday season, the Austin Steam Train Association will transform its vintage train into “The North Pole Flyer.”
 For $38-53, you can ride the train to Bertram and back with Mr. and Mrs. Claus, enjoying delicious Christmas cookies and hot chocolate, listening to the Christmas Story, and spending quality time with loved ones along the way.
 It’s not exactly the North Pole, but this train is so festive it might as well be a sleigh pulled by flying reindeer!

 From live performances to charity and real Christmas trees to fake snow, every one of these fifteen seasonal activities is guaranteed to grant you a wonderful Christmas in Austin.
 Here’s to happy holidays for you and yours, and a nifty New Year’s too!

 Featured photo: Flickr user Earl McGehee, CC licensed